 Canadian Children’s Food and Beverage Advertising Initiative

-In 2007, 15 of Canada’s leading food and beverage companies announced their collaborative commitment to use their
+In 2007, leading Canadian food and beverage companies announced their collaborative commitment to use their

 creativity and marketing activities to promote and support healthy dietary choices and healthy lifestyles to children